DETAILED ACTION

 If applicant does not intend to have this/these limitation(s) interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, applicant may: (1) amend the claim limitation(s) to avoid it/them being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph (e.g., by reciting sufficient structure to perform the claimed function); or (2) present a sufficient showing that the claim limitation(s) recite(s) sufficient structure to perform the claimed function so as to avoid it/them being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.

-Claim Rejections - 35 USC § 102
+Claim Rejections - 35 USC § 103

-The following is a quotation of the appropriate paragraphs of 35 U.S.C.
-102 that form the basis for the rejections under this section made in this Office action:
+The following is a quotation of 35 U.S.C.
+103 which forms the basis for all obviousness rejections set forth in this Office action:

 Claim(s) 1-4 is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Hodapp et al (US 20230287993).
+103 as being unpatentable over Hodapp et al (US 20230287993) in view of Hansen III et al (US 6460567).

-Regarding Claim 1, Hodapp et al disclose a fluid control valve (Figure 1) provided with1 a motor (34), a valve element (see Annotated Figure A), a valve seat (60), and a passage (22a to 22b), and configured to perform controlling of a control fluid to flow through the passage by moving the valve element with the motor between a valve open position at which the valve element is separated from the valve seat (shown in Figure 1) and a valve close position at which the valve element is contacted with the valve seat (¶ 67), wherein the fluid control valve is provided with an elastic member (54) to apply an urging force to the valve element in a closing direction (¶ 66), the motor is provided with a drive shaft (38) to operate the valve element (¶ 66),
+Regarding Claim 1, Hodapp et al disclose a fluid control valve (Figure 1) comprising a motor (34), a valve element (see Annotated Figure A), a valve seat (60), and a passage (22a to 22b), and configured to perform controlling of a control fluid to flow through the passage by moving the valve element with the motor between a valve open position at which the valve element is separated from the valve seat (shown in Figure 1) and a valve close position at which the valve element is contacted with the valve seat (¶ 67), wherein the fluid control valve is provided with an elastic member (54) to apply an urging force to the valve element in a closing direction (¶ 66), the motor is provided with a drive shaft (38) to operate the valve element (¶ 66),

-a position control mode to control the drive shaft to move to a target position (from p1 to p2 shown in figure 9 and disclosed in ¶ 82) and a thrust control mode to control the drive shaft to obtain a target thrust (from p2 to p3 in Figure 9 and disclosed in ¶ 82) are provided, and while the valve element moves from the valve open position to the valve close position, the fluid control valve is provided with a control program configured to control the motor with the position control mode until the valve element reaches a predetermined position before reaching the valve close position from the valve open position (the predetermined position p2 as disclosed in Figure 9) and to switch control of the motor from the position control mode to the thrust control mode with the target thrust of zero to bring the valve element to reach the valve close position from the predetermined position only by the urging force (Figure 9 at p3 with the target thrust of zero disclosed in ¶ 82; and ¶ 69 discloses holding the closed position only via spring elements).
+a position control mode to control the drive shaft to move to a target position (from p1 to p2 shown in figure 9 and disclosed in ¶ 82) and a thrust control mode to control the drive shaft to obtain a target thrust (from p2 to p3 in Figure 9 and disclosed in ¶ 82) are provided, and while the valve element moves from the valve open position to the valve close position, the fluid control valve is provided with a control program configured to control the motor with the position control mode until the valve element reaches a predetermined position before reaching the valve close position from the valve open position (the predetermined position p2 as disclosed in Figure 9) and to switch control of the motor from the position control mode to the thrust control mode with the target thrust of zero to bring the valve element to reach the valve close position from the predetermined position only by the urging force (Figure 9 at p3 with the target thrust of zero disclosed in ¶ 82; and ¶ 69 discloses holding the closed position only via spring elements),

 PNG